SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ### Step 6.3e - Pushing a message to the `delayedorder` queue

-The last missing piece is the function that pushes the order ID to the message queue `delayedorder` to trigger the follow up processing.
+The last missing piece is the function that pushes the order ID to the message queue `delayedorder<userID>` to trigger the follow up processing.
 The logic is the same as for the first Kyma Function we created in [step](./step5.md).
-You can copy and paste the logic to a new a asynchronous function `pushMessageToNotificationQueue` at the end of exchange the parameters to use the `orderId` in the message and use the `delayedorder` queue.in order to have a cleaner structure we extracted the fetching of the Bearer token to a dedicated function.
+You can copy and paste the logic to a new a asynchronous function `pushMessageToNotificationQueue` at the end of exchange the parameters to use the `orderId` in the message and use the `delayedorder<userID>` queue.in order to have a cleaner structure we extracted the fetching of the Bearer token to a dedicated function.

 The code should finally look like this: